pierky/arouteserver/docs/CONFIG.rst

   ===== =========================================================
      ID Reason
   ===== =========================================================
-      0 Special meaning: the route must be treat as rejected. *
+      0 Special meaning: the route must be treated as rejected. *

       1 Invalid AS_PATH length
       2 Prefix is bogon